3191110276/terraform-kubernetes-cnb/modules/payment/README.md

-# Submodule for deploying the Order application component
+# Submodule for deploying the Payment application component